Factorization of Power Corrections in the Drell-Yan Process in EFT: Introduction

 For $\qtsq\ll q^2$, perturbative corrections to the cross section in \eqn{eq:cross_section_definition} contain powers of logarithms of $\qtsq/q^2$, which can spoil the apparent convergence of perturbation theory.
 SCET provides a systematic approach to resumming these terms.
 At the renormalization scale $\mu=\mu_H\sim\sqrt{q^2}\gg q_T$, hard interactions are integrated out of the theory and QCD is matched onto SCET.
 In the formalism used here, SCET consists of two decoupled QCD sectors, denoted by the lightlike vectors $n^\mu$ and $\nb^\mu$, with total momenta $p_n^\mu$ and $p_\nb^\mu$; the sectors are distinguished by the power counting

-Interactions between the sectors are mediated by the external current $J^\mu_{\rm SCET}$, which is written as a sum of operators of increasing dimension\footnote{Subleading operators are also labelled by continuous indices, so the discrete sums over operators also include integrals, which we neglect for simplicity in this section.}
+Interactions between the sectors are mediated by the external current $J^\mu_{\rm SCET}$, which is written as a sum of operators of increasing dimension\footnote{Subleading operators are also labeled by continuous indices, so the discrete sums over operators also include integrals, which we neglect for simplicity in this section.}

-where an operator $O_2^{(i)}$ has mass dimension $[i]$ in excess of the leading-power operator $O_{2,(0)}$, and we have defined $q_L^2\equiv q^+ q^-$.
+where an operator $O_2^{(i)}$ has mass dimension $[i]$ in excess of the leading-power operator $O_{2}^{(0)}$.
+We have defined $q_L^2\equiv q^+ q^-$, and for brevity we will not explicitly include the $\mu$ dependence of operators in subsequent equations unless required for clarity.
 It is convenient to expand in inverse powers of $q_L^2$ rather than $q^2=q_L^2-\qtsq$ so that the hard scale of the EFT is independent of the infrared (IR) scale $\qtsq$.
 This expansion has been performed up to $O(1/q_L^2)$ \cite{Manohar:2003vb,Freedman:2014uta,Goerke:2017ioi,Lee:2004bsg,Hill:2004nlp}, the details of which are summarized in \secref{sec:hard_scale_matching}.
 The SCET expansion for the differential cross section is then given in SCET by

 where $H_{(i,j)}(\mu) \equiv C_{2}^{(i)\dagger}(\mu) C_2^{(j)}(\mu)$ and the final angular integral $d\Omega_T$ corresponds to the angular integral in the transverse momentum $\vecQ$.
 Since we have not subdivided the degrees of freedom of SCET into separate soft and collinear modes, there is no expansion of the SCET Lagrangian beyond that in \eqn{eq:SSLO_expansion}; in particular, there are no power corrections arising from soft-collinear mixing terms in the Lagrangian \cite{Pirjol:2002km,Chay:2002vy,Manohar:2002RPI,Bauer:2003mga,Beneke:2002ni,Beneke:2002ph}.
 This simplifies the analysis of power corrections considerably.